KONYAGI DIARIES FROM DAR ES SALAAM TANZANIA 2015

 The next day (6th), she took me to Diamond plaza right in town and lo and behold they have Subway!!!!!

-The second floor of the building houses the Forever living office, one of the ventures B does besides her teaching job.
-There was a meeting/mini conference going on about the business, much of it was in Kiswahili but the speaker Enos, who is the leading sales rep for East and Central Africa making about 100 million Uganda shillings monthly!, was such a good and captivating speaker that I listened attentively anyway.B was translating for me as well so that was cool.
-When Enos was done,B gave her presentation, she was really good and had the audience eating out of the palm of her hand!
+The second floor of the building houses the Forever living office, one of the ventures Bertha does besides her teaching job.
+There was a meeting/mini conference going on about the business, much of it was in Kiswahili but the speaker Enos, who is the leading sales rep for East and Central Africa who claims to be making about 100 million Uganda shillings monthly, was such a good and captivating speaker that I listened attentively anyway.B was translating for me as well so that was cool.
+When Enos was done,Bertha gave her presentation, she was really good and had the audience eating out of the palm of her hand!

-After we were good and fed we drove to a bar named Catalunya, we settled in the club section were Konyagi, Serengeti beer and coca colas overflowethed!Hehe.B's boyfriend John joined us a bit later, and those two are such a cute couple.
+After we were good and fed we drove to a bar named Catalunya, we settled in the club section were Konyagi, Serengeti beer and coca colas overflowed!Hehe.Bertha's s boyfriend John joined us a bit later.

 The Dj was pretty good and every time he played a Ugandan jam I danced even harder than before.
 The highlight for me was seeing Amani's version of the moonwalk!!!
 That guy though! we all had a great time and eventually with some(I won’t name names) drunker than others we went home.
-In our case I and B stayed at J's place with the intention of going to Bagamoyo for my historical tour the next day.
+In our case Bertha and I stayed at John's place with the intention of going to Bagamoyo for my historical tour the next day.